bruceasu/.emacs.d/submodule.md

 git submodule deinit -f site-lisp/sort-tab
 ```
 then edit the .gitmodules to remove the submodule config
+then edit the .git/config to remove the submodule config
 and the also delete `rm -fr.git/modules/site-lisp/sort-tab`

 # SUBTREE